StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Method

 While Section~\ref{quality} provides a qualitative visualization of the emergent motion, the abstract nature of our latent motion representation makes direct quantitative comparison challenging.
 To rigorously assess its effectiveness, we employ a policy co-training strategy.
 This approach evaluates the utility of our motion representation on downstream tasks by jointly training a policy model on a small set of action-labeled robot data alongside a larger set of action-less video data.
 We infer a latent motion, $m_t$, for each pair of consecutive video frames by calculating the difference between their compact state representations encoded by our model $E(\cdot): m_t = E(o_{t+1}) - E(o_t)$, This process generates pseudo-action labels for the video data, creating a unified dataset where our emergent motions and ground-truth robot actions are learned jointly within a single policy model.
 This approach unlocks the potential to learn from vast and diverse video sources without requiring explicit action labels.

-We tested this co-training framework with both in-domain robot videos and out-of-domain human demonstration videos to assess the generalization of our motion representation.
-As shown in Section~\ref{sec:cotraining}, this method leads to substantial performance gains compared with previous method.
-The results confirm that the motions emerging from \textit{\NickName} serve as an effective and robust proxy for true actions, providing a scalable pathway to enhance policy learning by leveraging the wealth of unlabeled visual data readily available.
+We tested this co-training framework in Section~\ref{sec:cotraining}, our method leads to substantial performance gains compared with previous method.
+The results confirm that the motions emerging from \textit{\NickName} serve as an effective and robust proxy for true actions, providing a scalable pathway to enhance policy learning by leveraging the wealth of unlabeled visual data.